 - The “Big Screen” on the lawn shows the action on the stage for every orchestra concert.
 An eight-person video production team provides live concert coverage during the symphony season.

 - The Sun Valley Summer Symphony is committed to music education.
 The year-round School of Music and the Summer Music Institute teach more than 300 students annually.
-Students from 27 states have attended the Workshops.
+Students from 27 states have attended the Institute.

 - The School of Music opened in January 2001.
 Private lessons, ensemble coaching and music theory instruction are offered for elementary through high school string, vocal and piano students.
 The School of Music works closely with the Blaine County School District, which has been recognized for four consecutive years as one of the best communities in music education by the National Association for Music Merchants.